benjholla/SoapLog/_posts/2016-9-25-lavender-soap.md

 ## Batch Notes
 At first I thought the colorant wasn't going to be enough to make any difference, but once the soap set it seemed to be just the right amount.

+**Update 12-20-2016:** I made this batch again following the same recipe and it came out more purple this time.
+It looks like the whole batch gelled a bit more.